• Mar 25, 2025

 MSG-3 Analysis Procedure for L/HIRF Protection

-The majority of L/HIRF protection maintenance is typically covered by Zonal Inspections.
+The majority of L/HIRF protection maintenance is typically covered by zonal inspections.
 However, when Zonal Inspections fail to detect degradation of L/HIRF protection components, additional tasks are necessary.

 Diagram showing a simplified MSG-3 analysis for L/HIRF (Lightning/High-Intensity Radiated Fields) components, outlining the steps for evaluating maintenance tasks and intervals for systems affected by L/HIRF.
 Source: Aircraft Maintenance Programs (Lapesa Barrera, 2022).

-Simplified MSG-3 L/HIRF Analysis.
+Figure — Simplified MSG-3 L/HIRF Analysis.
 Source: Aircraft Maintenance Programs (Lapesa Barrera, 2022).

 Step 1: Identifying Significant L/HIRF Items (LHSI)